zoom/videosdk-workshop/README.md

   - a button that calls `endSession` when clicked
   - App.js should now additionally render the `Session` component, with the path `/session`

-  *If at any time you feel behind before we move to Step 3, feel free to check out to the 'Step 2' branch and work from there*
+  *If at any time you feel behind before we move to Step 3, feel free to check out to the 'Step 2' branch,`git checkout Step_2`, and work from there*

   ` **Step 3** - In this last step, we'll add in our event listeners to notify when a user has joined the session.
 At the end of this step, you should have: